 Educational And Learning Activities

 Educational games and activities provide a fun and learning environment for your child.
-Research indicates that apart from supporting learning, these cognitive activities and games can boost brain health (2).
+Research indicates that apart from supporting learning, these cognitive activities and games can boost brain health and development (2).

 9. Write on the board

 This board game aims at developing your child’s reading abilities.
 You will need a whiteboard, marker, and ten paper chits.

 - Write the name of an object/item on all the ten chits and keep them near the whiteboard.
 The name of the objects should be simple to read, easy to comprehend, and familiar to your child.